 On the technical or commercial side, you must establish your customers’ technical or commercial requirements, technical ability and intellectual level.
-You research information by study, discussion, and correspondence (e-mail or traditional post).
+You research information by study, discussion, and correspondence (e-mail, telephone or the Internet).
 You must also verify the information’s accuracy and suitability for your customer.

 As a report writer, you may be expected to establish contractual commitments, prepare synopses, and estimate times and costs.
-You may also need to determine a programme of cost and production control, design and plan the report, instruct illustrators, graphic designers and printers, and write the information so that the reader can understand it and assimilate it easily.
+You may also need to determine a programme of cost and production control, design and plan the report, instruct illustrators, graphic designers, website administrators and printers, and write the information so that the reader can understand it and assimilate it easily.

 Funding your Course

 - Employers.
 Often employers see training as a valuable initiative that benefits the company.
 It is worth approaching your employers to establish whether they will pay part or all of the cost of your course.
-They may even allow you a few hours off each week in which to study.
+They may even allow you a few hours study time each week.